Vegetable Guide

 - Walnuts

 Choose Native Nuts and Seeds: You can also add other nuts and seeds native to your area.
 There is no restriction.
 They should be edible and safe to consume.
-We recommended amount for nuts and seeds in dietary guidelines.
+We recommended the amount for nuts and seeds in dietary guidelines.
 But it may differ for individual nuts.
 For example, brazil nuts contain a high amount of selenium, so you should not take more than one brazil nut a day.
 So, make sure to check individual recommendation for each nuts and seeds.
 Check our future nut guide and seeds guide.

 There is a specific method described in ayurveda for a few vegetables.
 It applies to vegetables, which aggravates Vata Dosha and produces dryness in the body.